Skip to main content

 Pillar #1: Clean data (not necessarily perfect)

-Start by cleaning the essentials with simple techniques and clear processes:
+Start by cleaning the essentials:

-• Standardize key fields (industry, size, sources)
+• Standardize key fields: industry, company size, lead source

 • Update inactive contacts in your databases